COVID-19 Consumer Warnings and Safety Tips

 *Source of all information: FTC Consumer Information

 During these times of COVID-19, accessing your credit is important.
-That's why Equifax, Experian, and TransUnion are now offering FREE WEEKLY ONLINE CREDIT REPORTS to consumers via annualcreditreport.com through April 2021.
+That's why Equifax, Experian, and TransUnion are now offering FREE WEEKLY ONLINE CREDIT REPORTS to consumers via annualcreditreport.com extended through April 2022.

 To obtain your FREE WEEKLY CREDIT REPORT, select the link below: